-Despite the great joy we all experience when opening the Russian Nesting Doll that is the NanoDays physical kit, once all those smaller boxes come out they will NEVER GO BACK IN THE SAME WAY!
+Despite the great joy we all experience when opening the Russian Nesting Doll that is the NanoDays physical kit (or any of our physical hands-on activity toolkits), once all those smaller boxes come out they will NEVER GO BACK IN THE SAME WAY!
 Moreover, smaller boxes can too easily get lost in closets where they rarely get to see the light of day.
-If you want to cleanup the post NanoDays mess while also making materials more accessible for year round use, here are some examples from inventive partners, like Port Discovery Children’s Museum in Baltimore, MD (pictured above).
+If you want to clean up the post-NanoDays mess while also making materials more accessible for year-round use, here are some examples from inventive partners, like Port Discovery Children’s Museum in Baltimore, MD (pictured below).

 For Port Discovery, they identified their needs: to better organize NanoDays materials, to make kits more accessible to staff, and also to use their Nano mini-exhibition as a platform for this programming to be done regularly in their museum.
 So with a NISE Net mini-grant, staff created two rolling cabinets.
 One is the "Small Wonders" cart, which houses all the NanoDays kit activities in clearly labeled plastic bins.
 The other serves as a "Dress-up like a Nanoscientist" activity station, where real clean room suits are available to be tried on by museum visitors.

 Though both storage areas are on wheels, these live mainly in the Nano mini-exhibition.
 By keeping them in the exhibition at all times, museum staff can always find an activity to use on the floor with the exhibition.
 Also, since the doors close, they simply added small locks to the outside of each cart to keep inquisitive visitors out of materials when facilitators are not on hand.

 For those interested in successful storage options on a smaller scale, SciWorks in Winston-Salem, NC brings us another great example of a partner who has found a way to organize their kit resources while also making them more accessible to floor staff.